Jonathan Coleman (physicist): Awards and recognition

+In 2005, Coleman was elected a fellow of Trinity College Dublin.
 Coleman was named the 2011 Science Foundation Ireland Researcher of the Year and was awarded the Kroll Medal from the Institute of Materials in 2012.
 In 2018 he was named the ACS Nano Lecture Awardee by the American Chemical Society, and in 2022 was awarded the Tabor Medal by the Institute of Physics.
 In 2023, he received the Royal Irish Academy Gold Medal in the Physical and Mathematical Sciences.
 He is also a Member of the Royal Irish Academy (MRIA), a Member of the European Academy of Sciences (EURASC), and was elected a Fellow of the Royal Society in 2025.